trueheart78/trueheart78.com/resume.md

 ### Go, Deathbonus! :video_game:

-As someone that enjoys watching streamers play games on [Twitch][twitch], and generally does so from a mobile device, I wanted to create a simple, easy-to-use site that could take me to a streamer's subscribe page, their chat in a browser window, or directly to their stream.
-So, as [Dexbonus][dexbonus] is one of my favorite streamers, I created a simple site using an alias of theirs, and hosted it as a simple, JavaScript-powered HTML page on AWS S3.
+As someone that enjoys watching people play games on [Twitch][twitch] (and generally does so from a mobile device), I wanted to create a simple, easy-to-use site that could take me to a streamer's subscribe page, their chat in a browser window, or directly to their stream.
+So, as [Dexbonus][dexbonus] is one of my favorite content creators, I created a simple site using an alias of theirs, and hosted it as a simple, JavaScript-powered HTML page on AWS S3.

 * Site: [go.deathbon.us][deathbonus]
 * Source: [GitHub][deathbonus-source]